 The secret to making authorpreneurship work for you?
 Build an email list.
 Your existing fans are the perfect audience for your next book.

-4) Sell Yourself as a Conversion-Focused Copywriter
+4) Make Money Writing as a Conversion-Focused Copywriter

 Copywriting, in a nutshell, is writing that’s designed to make readers take a specific action.